tonic-team/tonic.site/content/_index.md

 ## Development status

-Standard: version 2.2
+- Standard: version 2.2
-Tonic: beta, v1.0 meant for 2021
+- Tonic: beta, v1.0 meant for 2021
-Scripts: beta, v1.0 meant for 2021
+- Scripts: beta, v1.0 meant for 2021

-## Why was tonic built
+## Why was Tonic built

 In the course of many research projects, digital data of various kinds is used and created.
 This data is often organized in implicitly grown file structures, so new collaborators or staff must understand the file structure before they can explore the content.